Deadline posted in D2L

 - In the viewfinder, front of camera and behind: The majority of your shots should include the subject’s head and shoulders or chest and shoulders.
 You can include b-roll of subject walking for full length views.Watch the opening minutes of the BBC Viking Saga and see how the presenter is placed in the frame, almost never in the center, using the Rule of Thirds.

 Click on image below to enlarge.

 - Above all: Make sure your camera is tightly mounted to tripod, you are monitoring audio at all times with headset.
 Make sure you have properly set up the record settings, audio and all camera setting.
 Refer to your camera guide if you are in doubt.

 - See sample script posted below.

 - Watch the video posted below for ideas for your video.

-- Your video must be at least 35 seconds to one minute in length.
+- Your video must be at least one to three minutes minute in length.